REVRBE/imgui-cheat-loader/README.md

   ✅ Medium protection against SQL injection

-  ❌ PHP script that is scheduled to run every 5 minute for example to update every user of rank VIP with vip_end_time value of NULL to 1 month subscription
+  ❌ PHP script that is scheduled to run every 5 minute for example to update every user of rank VIP with vip_end_time value of NULL to 1 month subscription (will probably also make it able to handle longer subscriptions)

   ❌ Add more customizations to the UI